Capital Projects

 Origination

-- A DOT citywide initiative, such as Vision Zero, identifies areas in which to make enhancements.
-Such initiatives often employ Operational work prior to Capital implementation
+• An NYC DOT citywide initiative, such as the NYC Streets Plan, Better Buses, or Vision Zero, identifies areas in which to make enhancements.
+Such initiatives often employ Operational work prior to Capital implementation.
+Review Operational and Capital Project Characteristics

-- Another agency’s project, such as a DEP infrastructure upgrade, creates an opportunity for DOT to incorporate enhancements to the ROW
+• Another agency’s project, such as a DEP infrastructure upgrade, creates an opportunity for NYC DOT to incorporate enhancements to the ROW

-- The general public or Community Boards make requests, sometimes seeking funding from their elected officials or from grants
+• The general public or Community Boards make requests, sometimes seeking funding from their elected officials or from grants.
+Review Community Participation

-- The mayor or other elected officials may establish priorities to be fulfilled by DOT
+• The mayor or other elected officials may establish priorities to be fulfilled by NYC DOT

 Planning & Design

-When a Capital project is proposed, DOT creates an initial project budget and adds the project to the list of the agency’s Capital needs.
-Projects are typically prioritized for funding based on a given project’s alignment with the agency’s strategic goals.
+When a Capital project is proposed, NYC DOT creates an initial project budget and adds the project to the list of the agency’s Capital needs.
+Projects are typically prioritized for funding based on a given project’s alignment with the agency’s strategic goals, review Street Design Policy and NYC DOT Design Reviews and Analyses.
 After a rigorous prioritization process, the project may be funded in the Capital Plan, which is updated three times per year.
-OMB must approve the addition of the project to DOT’s Capital Plan before work can begin.
+OMB must approve the addition of the project to NYC DOT’s Capital Plan before work can begin.

-DOT begins research into the project location and visits the site with various agency divisions and other stakeholders to discuss the project scope prior to funding the project.
-After funding, the agency refines the project scope and engages DDC to provide design and construction management services; this process generally takes several months to a year, depending on the project’s size and complexity.
-Prior to project initiation, DOT works closely with DDC’s Front End Planning unit, as well as other stakeholders, so that the project’s scope, budget, and schedule are achievable and acceptable to all parties.
-DOT divisions and other relevant agencies compile information that may have some bearing on the project — e.g., traffic analysis, crash data, environmental studies, etc. — and about other planned or ongoing work occurring in the project area or nearby.
+NYC DOT begins research into the project location and visits the site with various agency divisions and other stakeholders to discuss the project scope prior to funding the project.
+After funding, the agency refines the project scope and engages DDC to provide design and construction management services; this process generally takes six months to two years, depending on the project’s size and complexity.
+Prior to project initiation, NYC DOT works closely with DDC’s Front End Planning unit, as well as other stakeholders, so that the project’s scope, budget, and schedule are achievable and acceptable to all parties.
+NYC DOT divisions and other relevant agencies compile information that may have some bearing on the project — e.g., traffic analysis, crash data, environmental studies — and about other planned or ongoing work occurring in the project area or nearby.

 Among many factors, scoping considers the impacts of climate change, including projected sea level rise, heat island effect, and coastal storm surge.
-To ensure consistency in these measurements, all elevations are measured in accordance with the North American Vertical Datum of 1988 (NAVD88).
 Special attention is given to whether the project is located in a flood-vulnerable area, according to FEMA’s flood risk maps.
 Capital projects in high flood risk areas may involve many additional resiliency considerations from planting selection and salt tolerance to concrete and asphalt thickness.
 Project managers should refer to the latest version of New York City’s Climate Resiliency Design Guidelines, which provide more detailed guidance on these topics.

 If the project includes non-standard elements, such as distinctive materials or furnishings, OMB reviews and comments on the preliminary project scope and budget.